Jake989/Python-exercises-from-book/cats-with-hats./README.md

 <br>
 ![My solution](cAtSwItHhAtS2.PNG)

-Haha, the result were hopping numbers.
+Haha, the result were hopping or rather, exponent numbers.